-Maher recently left Lord Abbett to join the investment team at Hilton Capital to launch the Hilton Small and Mid Cap Opportunities Strategy.
+Maher left Lord Abbett in 2018 to join the investment team at Hilton Capital, and launch the Hilton Small and Mid Cap Opportunities (SMCO) Strategy.
 He’s a quiet, unassuming figure whose demeanor belies his intensity when discussing investment strategies.

 Maher brings depth and focus in equities to the Hilton investment team.
-A graduate of Georgetown, Maher followed his high school passion to Wall Street, starting at a French quantitative firm called Paribas Asset Management.
+A graduate of Georgetown, Maher followed his high school passion to Wall Street, starting his career at the asset management arm of a French bank in New York.

 “It was a great way to begin a career because I was in a small division where I touched everything from RFPs and models to executing trades,” he shares.
-“I’m glad to have experienced the quant side, but I eventually gravitated more to fundamentals.”
+“I’m glad to have experienced the quant side, but I pretty quickly gravitated more to fundamentals.”

-"It was a growth investment firm, and I figured I would transition from marketing to the investment side,” he recalls.
+"It was a growth equity investment firm, and I figured I would transition from marketing to the investment side,” he recalls.
 “Once again, I lucked out in the mentor department when a highly rated analyst named John Levinson joined the team.
 Even though I was still on the marketing end and had just started my MBA at night at NYU, I started doing a few projects for John.
-After a while, they gave me a shot to work more closely with him, and that was really the beginning of my transition."
+After a while, they gave me a shot to work more closely with him, and that was really the beginning of my career in fundamental research and portfolio management."

 Maher became the lead technology analyst at Lynch & Mayer shortly before the “dot-com bubble,” which he credits as one of his “greatest learning experiences.”